-DACA Policy Bans Nursing Student From Taking The NCLEX
+Arkansas Removes DACA Ban on Nursing Students Taking The NCLEX

 Rosa is one of the United States’ estimated 800,000 children of undocumented immigrants and DACA recipients brought into the country as a child.
 Rosa barely remembers the process of her parents bringing her into the U.S. when she was only six years old — “it was like a dream,” she recounts, an apt description since she’s one of 3.6 million children of undocumented immigrants often called “DREAMers,” after a failed legislation of the same name.

-For individuals like Rosa, who entered the U.S. as children and who have grown up in the country, but have undocumented parents, the path to citizenship is difficult.
+For individuals like Rosa, who entered the U.S. as children and who have grown up in the country, but have undocumented parents, there is no clear path to citizenship.
 Children of undocumented immigrants typically have four options to become legal residents:

 - Get sponsored by a relative who is also legal (not possible for Rosa, since her parents are undocumented) or have a spouse sponsor (again, no)